Application of Continuous Data Assimilation in High-Resolution Ocean Modeling: Conclusion

 The reasons for this wide range are presently unknown.
 From the table in \Cref{fig:valid dt}, we see that while including more parameters seems to increase the error, the Coriolis force, vertical mixing, and pressure gradient terms appear to be the most problematic, as these terms each impart an order $1e-4$ error.
 In the case of vertical mixing, we speculate that this may be due to the nature of the primitive equations themselves.
 In particular, in the primitive equations, there is no evolution equation for the vertical velocity.
 It has been observed by the authors in unpublished simulations of the other equations that when there is a prognostic variable (e.g., one without an evolution equation), or when the system is partially hyperbolic (say, a parabolic or diffusive system coupled to a hyperbolic or conservative system), the error can still decay, but tends to be bounded away from machine precision.

-Moreover, in \cite{Pei_2019}, constraints on the parameters $h$ and $\mu$ were given in terms of a high power of the Grash\"of number.
+Moreover, in \cite{Pei_2019}, a lower bound on $\mu$ was given in terms of a high power of the Grash\"of number.
 For ocean simulations the Grash\"of number is measured in millions, and so our range of $\mu$ values, constrained by a CFL condition, is not large enough in this setting to guarantee convergence according to the analytical theory.
 While numerical tests of the algorithm often indicate that such constraints are likely overly conservative by many orders of magnitude (see, e.g., \cite{Biswas_Bradshaw_Jolly_2021,Franz_Larios_Victor_2022,Gesho_Olson_Titi_2015,Larios_Pei_Victor_2023_second_best}), we cannot rule out the possibility that our parameter ranges are insufficient for machine-precision convergence to be realized.

 While we did not typically observe convergence to machine precision, we note that our results appear to be consistent with the error levels observed in other studies applying the AOT algorithm in similar settings.
 In particular we note that in \cite{Carlson_VanRoekel_Petersen_Godinez_Larios_2021} the error levels were not seen to converge to arbitrary precision.
 We do note that in this previous study, utilization of the full solution as observational data was not considered, thus convergence to machine precision might not be expected.
 Regardless, we note that the convergence levels appear comparable and we are unaware of any studies at this time that have obtained convergence to machine precision for a high resolution ocean model using the AOT algorithm or a modification of it.